-How Citihub Consulting helps clients assess and mitigate resilience risks
+How Citihub Digital helps clients assess and mitigate resilience risks

 On the 28th October, The Treasury Committee issued the findings of its investigations into a string of high-profile IT outages in the UK’s financial services sector.
 The report directs regulators to intervene to improve the operational resilience of systemically important systems.
 This is expected to include:

 - Increased levies to fund a recruitment drive that will enable regulators to focus on the specific challenges of IT resilience;

 - Expanding the Senior Managers regime to include Financial Market Infrastructure firms (e.g. those that provide payments systems);